New Experimental Limit on the Electric Dipole Moment of the Electron in a Paramagnetic Insulator: Introduction

-Ideally, the experiment has to be performed in an environment free of magnetic field, because the spin coupling to the magnetic field would certainly dominate over the small EDM interaction.
+Ideally, the experiment has to be performed in an environment free of magnetic fields, because the spin coupling to the magnetic field would certainly dominate over the small EDM interaction.
 In practice, even with the most hermetic magnetic shielding, some residual field is inevitable.
 Therefore, the experiment is carried out in AC mode, in which the change of magnetization upon the reversal of the electric field is measured.
 Unfortunately, during the field reversal, transient currents create a magnetic field that also flips direction.
 The transient field can die down quickly, but the presence of hysteresis effects that lead to finite remnant magnetization (with long relaxation time) in the sample would be detrimental to the successful realization of this technique at the proposed sensitivity level.
-Therefore, we use a paramagnetic garnet as a conservative measure against possible systematic effects arising from the use of ferromagnetic materials, even though the magnetic susceptibility is much higher in iron garnets.
+Therefore, we use a paramagnetic garnet as a precaution against possible systematic effects that would likely arise with the use of ferromagnetic materials, even though the magnetic susceptibility is much higher in iron garnets.